remix-run/react-router/packages/react-router/docs/Route.md

 ## component: func

 A React component to render when the location matches.
-The component receives all the properties on [`context.router`](context.router.md).
+The component receives all the properties of the [`history`](history.md) object as well as the [`match`](match.md) object that describes how the route matched the current `location`.

 ```js
 <Route path="/user/:username" component={User}/>